dyo/dyo/README.md

-Components in Dio share the same api's as react with a few additions, this means that you can easily port both ways between Dio and React as and when needed without any significant changes to the code base, the minimal change in most cases being a simple `React, ReactDOM = dio`.
+Components in Dio share the same api's as react with a few additions, this means that you can easily port both ways between Dio and React as and when needed without any significant changes to the code base, the minimal change in most cases being `React, ReactDOM = dio`, ergo if you know react then you probably already know Dio and vice-versa.

-Having said that dio can be used as just a "view" library but it does come self containeed with everything you would need to build an application.
+Having said that dio can be used as just a "view" library but it does come self containeed with everything you would need to build an application, from routing, http requests, server-side rendering to testing, state stores, animations and more.

 In that respect this getting started guide aims to show you how to go from zero to hello world in Dio.